University of Technology Sydney

 2. Model, prototype and/or build a product to meet requirements.
 (C.1)

-5. Demonstrate a professional approach to engineering record-keeping.
+5. Demonstrate a professional approach to engineering record-keeping and personal reflection.
 (F.1)

 Course intended learning outcomes (CILOs)